karenjgc/tiny/README.md

 # tiny

-Tiny npm to add the following dependencies:
+Tiny npm to add the following dependencies on Angular:
 - Bootstrap
 - Fontawesome